jjvanzon/Circular-Language-Spec/1. Spec/23. Previous Version/Symbol Language (2004).md

 <
 Object data:
 An object has its own data.
-Data is accessed through the objects’procedures or through the procedures of its sub objects.
+Data is accessed through the objects’ procedures or through the procedures of its sub objects.
 \>

 ##### Objects and Memory Reservation